SethGreenbaum/Homework7/README.md

 ## Installation

-npm install in command line for axios, then node index.js
+npm install node index.js to run

 ## Usage

-This is a simple application for creating a readme for a github project based on what is entered in response to a series of prompts
+Following a series of prompt, generate a README for your github project

-##Credits
+## Credits

-all by myself
+DU coding bootcamp for coming up with the idea

 ## Contributing

-no contributions please
+no contributions at this time

 ## License